Ghost Ship (2002 film): Plot

-With no other option, the group repairs the Graza.
-Greer encounters the apparition of Francesca, who seduces him into cheating on his fiancée, then leads him to fall down an elevator shaft.
-Murphy enters the captain's cabin and encounters the ghost of the captain.
-The captain explains that they recovered the gold from a sinking cruise ship, the Lorelei, along with a sole survivor.
-Murphy is shown a picture of the survivor, whom he recognizes.
-He rushes to tell the others but hallucinates and sees everyone as the ghost of the burned Santos, who provokes him into a rage.
-The others think Murphy has gone mad and lock him in the drained fish tank, Epps later finds him drowned; an invisible force has opened a valve filling the tank with water.
+The salvagers realize that their only means of escape is repairing Antonia Graza and returning to port.
+Greer encounters the ghost of Francesca, who seduces him into cheating on his fiancée and then tricks him into falling to his death down an elevator shaft.
+Sean enters the captain's cabin and encounters the ghost of the captain, who explains that the crew of Antonia Graza had also recovered gold from a sinking cruise ship, Lorelei, along with a sole survivor.
+Sean is shown a picture of the survivor, whom he recognizes.
+He rushes to tell the others but a hallucination makes him see Maureen as the ghost of Santos, who provokes him into a fit of rage.
+The others think Sean has gone mad and lock him in the drained fish tank, where Maureen later finds him drowned after an invisible force opened a valve, filling the tank with water.

-Epps meets Katie's ghost, who reveals what happened on the Graza.
-The sole survivor of the Lorelei convinced many of the Grazas crew to murder their passengers, as well as the captain and officers, for the gold.
-After murdering the passengers, the crew turned on each other.
-Francesca killed the officer who survived.
+Maureen meets the ghost of Katie, who reveals what happened on Antonia Graza.
+The sole survivor of Lorelei convinced Antonia Graza crew members to murder their passengers, as well as the captain and officers, for the gold.
+After murdering the passengers, they turned on each other, and Francesca killed the officer who survived.
 The mastermind behind the massacre killed Francesca by releasing a hook that slashed her neck.
-He then branded her palm with a hook-shaped symbol using only his hands.
-The man is Jack Ferriman, the demonic spirit of a deceased sinner tasked with provoking people to sin, then killing them and bringing their souls to Hell.
-Epps deduces that Ferriman lured the salvage team to the Graza to repair it and decides to sink it to thwart his plan.
+He is revealed to be Jack, who is actually the demonic spirit of a deceased sinner tasked with provoking people to sin before killing them and bringing their souls to Hell.
+Maureen deduces that Jack lured the salvage team to Antonia Graza to repair her and decides to sink her to thwart his plan.
 Munder is crushed to death under the ship's gears while scuba diving in the flooded engine room.
-Epps tells Dodge to keep Jack on the ship's bridge while she sets explosives.
-Ferriman taunts Dodge, mocking him as a coward for never acting on his feelings for Epps, then charges him.
-Dodge shoots Ferriman with a shotgun and believes Ferriman to be dead.
+Maureen tells Dodge to keep Jack on the ship's bridge while she sets explosives.

-Epps is setting explosives when she is confronted by Dodge.
-He tells her he killed Ferriman and that they can salvage the gold to start a life together, but Epps asks why Dodge has not asked where Munder is.
-Dodge morphs into Ferriman, who killed Dodge.
-Ferriman plans to use the Graza as a trap to continue collecting souls.
-As long as the Graza is kept afloat, the souls of everyone who died aboard the ship will be dragged down when Ferriman returns to Hell.
-Epps detonates the explosives.
-Ferriman is blown to pieces in the explosion, while Katie helps Epps escape the sinking ship.
-Katie and the other trapped souls ascend to Heaven.
+Jack taunts Dodge, calling him a "cowardly child" for never acting on his feelings for Maureen, then charges at him.
+Dodge shoots him with a shotgun and believes him to be dead.
+Maureen is setting explosives when Dodge appears.
+He claims that he shot Jack dead and that they can salvage the gold to start a life together, but Maureen wants to know why he has not asked where Munder is.
+Dodge morphs into Jack, who has already killed the real Dodge.
+Jack plans to use Antonia Graza as a trap to continue collecting souls.
+As long as Antonia Graza is kept afloat, the souls of everyone who died aboard the ship will be dragged down when Jack returns to Hell.
+Maureen detonates the explosives and Jack is blown to pieces, while Katie helps Maureen escape the sinking ship.
+Katie and the other trapped souls ascend to the afterlife.

-Epps is found by a cruise ship and returned to land.
-As she is loaded into an ambulance, she sees the gold being loaded onto the cruise ship by people who resemble her fellow Arctic Warrior crew, overseen by a resurrected Ferriman, who glares at her and carries on.
-Epps screams loudly as the ambulance doors close.
+Maureen is later found by a cruise ship and returned to land.
+As she is put into an ambulance, Maureen sees gold being loaded onto the cruise ship, overseen by a resurrected Jack.